mscraftsman/devcon2025/README.md

 ## DevCon 2025

-This is a web application build using Laravel/Blade/Alpine.js for the upcoming Devcon 2025 in Mauritius 🏝️ 🇲🇺
+This is a web application built using Laravel/Blade/Alpine.js for the upcoming Devcon 2025 in Mauritius 🏝️ 🇲🇺

 ## Table of Contents